berkeley-cs61as/markdown-courseware/textbook/chapter13 4 - Data Abstraction and Sequences/section02 Building Abstractions with Data.md

 Let's see how much you've got from this subsection!

+1. Representing Line Segments and Points

+a.
+Consider the problem of representing line segments in a plane.
+Each segment is represented as a pair of points: a starting point and an ending point.
+Define a constructor `make-segment` and selectors `start-segment` and `end-segment` that define the representation of segments in terms of points.

+b.
+Furthermore, a point can be represented as a pair of numbers: the x coordinate and the y coordinate.
+Accordingly, specify a constructor make-point and selectors x-point and y-point that define this representation.
+Finally, using your selectors and constructors, define a procedure midpoint-segment that takes a line segment as argument and returns its midpoint (the point whose coordinates are the average of the coordinates of the endpoints).
+To try your procedures, you'll need a way to print points:

+    (define (print-point p)
+      (newline)
+      (display "(")
+      (display (x-point p))
+      (display ",")
+      (display (y-point p))
+      (display ")"))

+2. Representing Rectangles
+ Implement a representation for rectangles in a plane.
+(Hint: You may want to make use of the above exercise, Representing Line Segments and Points.)
+In terms of your constructors and selectors, create procedures that compute the perimeter and the area of a given rectangle.
+Now implement a different representation for rectangles.
+Can you design your system with suitable abstraction barriers, so that the same perimeter and area procedures will work using either representation?

+3. Defining CDR
+Here is an alternative procedural representation of pairs.
+For this representation, verify that `(car (cons x y))` yields x for any objects x and y.

+  (define (cons x y)
+    (lambda (m) (m x y)))

+  (define (car z)
+    (z (lambda (p q) p)))

+What is the corresponding definition of `cdr`?

 ## What's next?

 In this subsection, you learned how to implement data using abstraction and